-There are a variety of clearances that students will need prior to working in any particular district.
+There are a variety of clearances that students will need prior to working in any school.
 Listed below are clearances that a district may require.
-There are 600 school districts in NJ that require any one or combination of the following clearances.
+There are more than 600 school districts in New Jersey and most require a combination of the following clearances.

 You must be fingerprinted before participating in any field placement.
-It can take several weeks to get an appointment, so be sure to schedule one as soon as your professor notifies you of your placement.
+It can take several weeks to get an appointment, so be sure to schedule one well in advance of the start of the semester.

 - When you complete the form for fingerprinting, be sure to use the “substitute teacher” as the job category.
 This will allow you to transfer them in the future for a small fee.
 If you use “college student” as the job category you will not be able to transfer them and will need to pay to have them retaken.